Greek (GRE)

 GRE 431 Greek Oratory II (Units: 3)

-Prerequisite for GRE 731: Graduate standing; reading knowledge of Ancient Greek; or consent of the instructor.
+Prerequisite for GRE 731: Graduate standing; reading knowledge of Ancient Greek; or permission of the instructor.

-Prerequisites for GRE 431: Upper-division standing; reading knowledge of Ancient Greek; GPA of 3.0 or higher; or consent of the instructor.
+Prerequisites for GRE 431: Upper-division standing; reading knowledge of Ancient Greek; GPA of 3.0 or higher; or permission of the instructor.

 Translation and analysis of Greek speeches and rhetorical works with a focus on Gorgias and Isocrates.
 Discussion of historical context.